Emma Steussi '17 shares her insight into the power of Outdoor Program experiences.

 - 2009: Outdoor Leadership Academy

-In 1973, Community School founder Sam Hazard declared “Let’s Go Camping!” at the start of the school year, initiating the first school-wide fall camping trip.
+In 1973, Sun Valley Community School founder Sam Hazard declared “Let’s Go Camping!” at the start of the school year, initiating the first school-wide fall camping trip.
 Since that time, Fall Campout has been a beloved tradition, bringing Middle and Upper School students together with faculty and staff in the beauty of our Idaho backyard for the first days of each year.

 Annual trips to Perkins Lake in the Sawtooth Mountains are instituted, designed to build strong relationships among students and between students and faculty, and to teach important skills like winter camping, avalanche hazard identification, navigation, and winter survival.
 Each trip lasted four days and included 8-13 students.